 A. The appointing authority will identify which of the appointment lists, discussed in the Section III (attorney qualifications), is most appropriate based on the accusations against the defendant and will appoint the attorney whose name is first on the list, unless the court makes a finding of good cause on the record for appointing an attorney out of order.
 Good cause may include:

 i.
-Upon arrest and appearance before a magistrate, if no case hase been filed in the trial court, the appointing authority for misdemeanors is any one of the Justices of the Peace as the District Court's designee;
+Upon arrest and appearance before a magistrate, if no case hase been filed in the trial court, the appointing authority for misdemeanors is the County Judge;

 ii.
-Upon arrest and appearance before a magistrate, if no case has been filed in the trial court, the appointing authority for felonies is any one of the Justices of the Peace as the District Court's designee; or
+Upon arrest and appearance before a magistrate, if no case has been filed in the trial court, the appointing authority for felonies is the District Judge; or

 iii.
-If the case has been filed in the trial court, the appointing authority is any one of the Justices of the Peace as the District Court's designee.
+If the case has been filed in the trial court, the appointing authority is the County Judge for unindicted misdemeanors and the District Judge for felonies and indicted misdemeanors.

 B. Once appointed, an attorney’s name will be moved to the bottom of the appointment list.
 An attorney who is not appointed in the order in which the attorney’s name appears on the list shall remain next in order on the list.

 i.
 The judge presiding over a criminal case may remove appointed counsel upon entering a written order showing good cause for such removal, including without limitation, the following: